WHAT DIFFERENTIATES THE MOST SUCCESSFUL AIRCRAFT TRANSFERS – AN OPERATOR’S PERSPECTIVE

 Executing a transfer involves fleet planning, revenue management, and the engineering organizations of both the buyer and the seller.
 How well a transfer is executed can have significant regulatory compliance implications for the specific aircraft being transferred and, in some instances the buyer’s entire fleet.

-The risk of an extended transfer (delays) is generally borne by the buyer but it can be mitigated.
+The risk of an extended transfer (delays) is generally borne by the buyer, or in the case of a lease return the lessee, but it can be mitigated.
 Friction between buyers and sellers is common and often related to universal complexity and pain factors which can be managed with proper planning and resourcing.

 Focusing on the engineering perspective of a transfer, 5 steps follow a purchase decision and culminate in an aircraft’s entry into service.